logseq/git-auto/Readme.md

 1. Just click yes all the way down and you will find `Git Bash` icon in the `start`.

-2. Open `Git Bash` and download the repo you want to update to somewhere by:
+2. Open `Git Bash`
+   Download the target repository if you don't have it locally yet:

 ```
 git clone [your_repo_url]
 cd [your_repo_url]
 ```
-3. Copy the `git-auto` file into this folder.
+For those who don't yet have a repository on Github, please refer to https://docs.github.com/en/github/getting-started-with-github/create-a-repo.

-4. Follow the [Usage](#Usage) section tutorial.
+3. Follow the [Usage](#Usage) section tutorial.
-5. (Optional) You can add this file in the `.gitignore` file to avoid uploading it.
+4. (Optional) You can add this file in the `.gitignore` file to avoid uploading it.

 > Just remember the commands in `Git Bash` are Unix shell script, not Powershell or CMD script.